Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 When Atlan Khan heard of Sonam Gyatzo, the head Lama of the Gelug school, he wanted to meet him.
 In June 1578, both men met and exchanged honorary titles.
 Atlan Khan translated "Sonam" (meaning "virtue") "Gyatzo" (meaning "ocean" or "dalai") as "Ocean of Virtue".
 The full title he gave was : "Delightful Vajradhara, excellent & brilliant Ocean of Virtue".
 As "Lama" was an honorary title for reincarnated teachers ("tulkus"), the title "Dalai Lama" or "Ocean Teacher" was coined.
 "Gyatzo" or "ocean" remained the last name of all Dalai Lamas.
 Sonam Gyatzo became the IIIth Dalai Lama (he died in 1588), while the Ith and IIth Dalai Lamas received this title posthumously (the First was a pupil of Tsongkhapa, the founder of the Gelug Order).

 Just like Phagpa Gyaltsen before him, Sonam Gyatzo became the teacher of Atlan Khan.
 Within half a century, nearly all Mongols had become Buddhists, and thousands of monks lived in Mongol monasteries.
 The Mongols were very loyal Gelugpas, who venerated the Dalai Lama as the foremost of the Lamas.
 Thanks to the Mongols, the institution of the Dalai Lama became extremely powerful in Tibet, while the Gelug became the most prominent school of the land.
-What a great opportunity for Tibetan Lamaism to enter its "classical period".
+What a great opportunity for Tibetan Gelug Lamaism to enter its "classical period" of dictatorship.

 Conveniently, in 1589, the IVth Dalai Lama reincarnated as the great grandchild of Atlan Khan.
 It was the first time a manifestation of Avalokiteśvara was born in a non-Tibetan, a Mongolian boy called "Yonten Gyatzo".
 The East Mongols, who accompanied him to Lhasa, stayed there to protect him, for the conflict between Kagyu & Gelug and their wealthy noble patrons was still very much alive.
-In 1605, the army of nobles defending the Kagyu-school drove the Mongols out, but they returned in 1619.
-The tensions between the Mongol-backed Gelugpas and the Kagyupas endorsed by the wealthy were ongoing.
+In 1605, the army of nobles, defending the Kagyu-school, drove the Mongols out, but they returned in 1619.
+The tensions between the Mongol-backed Gelugpas and the Kagyupas endorsed by the wealthy Tsangs were ongoing.
 These cultural differences also reflect in the teachings and the mode of transmission.

 The East Mongols were increasingly unable to help the Dalai Lamas.
 In 1617, the IVth Dalai Lama died, and some say he was poisoned.
 Lobsang Gyatzo, the Vth Dalai Lama, the so-called "Great Fifth", was born in the same year.
 His father belonged to the Nyingmas, who are not celebate.
 Despite the institution of the Dalai Lama, the conflict with the Kagyupas & their protectors continued.
 The Great Fifth studied the teachings of the Nyingma, Sakya & Gelug schools.
 The king of Tsang (in Shigatse) formed an alliance with the Kagyupas, who violently opposed the Dalai Lama.
 This lineage remained foreign to him.